ARTICLE 1 – NAME AND PURPOSE

 ARTICLE 11 – TRAINING AND CONFIDENTIALITY COMMITMENTS

-PAB members and alternates shall receive training developed or approved by the UC Merced Office of Ethics and Compliance regarding police procedures, relevant legal issues, impartiality, the confidential nature of police misconduct investigations and discipline, and the civilian oversight field.
+PAB members shall receive training developed or approved by the UC Merced Office of Ethics and Compliance regarding police procedures, relevant legal issues, impartiality, the confidential nature of police misconduct investigations and discipline, and the civilian oversight field.

 Each member must sign a confidentiality agreement and maintain confidentiality.